kevinsuh/toki/README.md

 ```
 The `master` branch is used to as the single source for production-ready code.
 Commit to this branch with extreme caution.

-For additional features, create a branch `feature-*`, and for hotfixes create a branch `hotfix-*`.
-These should be then tested thoroughly before submitting a pull request into master.
+For additional features create a branch `feature-*`, and for hotfixes create a branch `hotfix-*`.
+These should always be tested thoroughly before submitting a pull request into master.

 <a name="running-production"/>
 ## Running on Production